georghagn/TSF-FileRotator/README.en.md

 ## Overview

 The **TSF-FileRotator** is a plugin for the TSF suite.
-It monitors files (e.g., logs), rotates them based on configurable policies (size, age), and archives them.
+It monitors files (e.g., logs), rotates them based on configurable policies (size, age), and archives them..
-It was specifically designed for heterogeneous environments (e.g. **Go-Logger & Pharo-Rotator**) and uses file-based locks to reliably avoid conflicts.
+It was specifically designed for heterogeneous environments (e.g. **Go-Logger & Pharo-Rotator**) and uses file-based locks to reliably avoid conflicts..

 ## Features